 What can investors do?

 We don’t think the Fed will necessarily be averse to some correction in the markets.
 As such, and however the events play out, investors would be wise to spread their bets.
 In fact, our high-quality portfolio – which has beaten the S&P 500 by over 3x – focuses on companies with strong long-term growth prospects: consistent revenue growth, high cash flow yields, and reasonably priced relative to their financials.
-Also, our growth portfolio – which includes companies with demonstrated sales strength – has greater volatility/fluctuations but offers more stock upside.
+Also, our multi-strategy portfolio – which is an all-weather portfolio combining separate, complementary Trefis portfolio strategies – is expected to outperform the market more consistently than any single individual strategy.

 We believe such high-quality and reasonably-priced stocks will be better able to weather such transient storms while providing strong long-term upside.